For a short biography to use in theatre programmes etc, click here.

 I then went on the BBC Television writers’ training course at Elstree and subsequently created and wrote the BBC1 comedy series Wyatt’s Watchdogs.
 Produced and directed by Alan J.W.
 Bell, it starred Brian Wilde (from Porridge and Last of the Summer Wine) and Trevor Bannister (Are You Being Served?)
 This was followed by writing for the Alomo/BBC TV show Birds of a Feather.

-This was followed by my comedy thriller Twist (original title - Getting Away With Murder), directed by Stephen Warden, which had a successful run in Hampstead, London.
-It received its USA premiere by the Rogue Theatre Company in Massachusetts in 2010, directed by John Beausoleil, and has also been produced in Australia, Germany, India, South Africa, Holland, and Canada.
+This was followed by my comedy thriller Twist (original title - Getting Away with Murder), directed by Stephen Warden, which had a successful run in Hampstead, London.
+It received its USA premiere by the Rogue Theatre Company in Massachusetts in 2010, directed by John Beausoleil, and has also been produced in Australia, Germany, India, South Africa, Holland, France, and Canada.

 My novel Fripp was published in 2001.